viant/bqtail/e2e/regression/cases/006_tail_batch_dedupe/README.md

 This scenario tests data deduplication with basic table schema.

-BqTail function is notified once data is upload to gs://${config.Bucket}/data/case006/dummy[1-2].json It matches the the following rule, to ingest data with transient table in temp dataset,  then it deduplicate data in the destination table.
+BqTail function is notified once data is uploaded to gs://${config.Bucket}/data/case006/dummy[1-2].json It matches the the following rule, to ingest data with transient table in temp dataset,  then it deduplicate data in the destination table.